markysoft/aire-panda/README.md

 For an update via a `PUT` I decided to ensure the identifier (i.e. NHS Number or Appointment ID) in the body is the same as that in the URL.
 I felt that the resource ID shouldn't change, as it can lead to exploits.

-### Technical debt I'd address with more time
+### Technical debt I would address with more time

 The status is being held as a string, it would be better to have an enum, and the `Status` normalised into its own database table.
-Perhaps this could be done in future when clinicians and organisations are mormalised and moved into their own tables.
+Perhaps this could be done in future when clinicians and organisations are normalised and moved into their own tables.

-You might want to check if a record exists before creating a new one, or updating an existing one, rather than relying on an underlying exception being thrown.
+You also might want to check if a record exists before creating a new one, or updating an existing one, rather than relying on an underlying exception being thrown.
+There's pros and cons of each approach.

 The default behaviour for the EF model is to cascade patient delete removing the appointment too, this may not be desired.

-I'd also like to have had the time to improve the Swagger documentation with more details and examples of the format.
+I'd also like to have had the time to improve the Swagger documentation with more details and examples of the format, rather than putting it in the 'remarks'.

 I'd also like to have added style checking to the project, to ensure a consistent code style.

-More tests!